mrlecko/macgyver_mud/ACTIVE_INFERENCE_ENHANCEMENTS.md

 - Policy search still relies on brute force or simple beam; more advanced pruning/batching would help for larger spaces.
 - Persistence is JSON-with-version; no checkpointing/history yet.
 - Critical-state/Lyapunov and procedural/episodic memory are still not integrated with Active Inference; remains heuristic-only.

+## Red Team Assessment (current)
+- Learning is rudimentary: per-step Dirichlet/preference count updates, but no multi-episode convergence or checkpoints; preferences still mostly hand-shaped.
+- Policy search is basic (cap/beam), no advanced pruning or performance guards beyond caps.
+- Critical-state signals are entropy-only; no Lyapunov or action-bias protocols under panic/scarcity.
+- Memory integration is minimal (SkillStats bias); episodic memory is not wired into A/B/C.
+- Behavior is still tuned to toy scenarios; robustness to graph changes or larger action/state spaces is unproven.